 Show your Irish!
 Or, at least having fun pretending.
 Whether or not it runs in your blood, there’s plenty of spirit across the Twin Cities around St Patrick’s Day.

 St Patrick’s Day Celebration at Landmark Center

-The fun kicks off March 13 with An Irish Day of Dance and continues March 17 with St. Patrick’s Day Irish Celebration.
+The fun kicks off March 17 with St. Patrick’s Day Irish Celebration at Landmark Center and continues with An Irish Day of Dance March 19.
 Experience Celtic music, dancing, and authentic vendors.
 Produced by the Irish Music and Dance Association, and hosted at beautiful, historic Landmark Center in downtown St Paul.
-Both events charge a $5/pp admission fee.
+Both events charge a $7-$9/pp admission fee.